The Hollow Men (book): Content

 The book describes Brash's rise to power in the New Zealand National Party as being assisted by an "informal network of people from the right of New Zealand politics", including a number of ACT members, and alleges the funding of the National Party in the 2005 election was mainly from prominent New Zealand businessmen through blind trusts.
-It also documents that senior National Party figures, including Brash, knew of the Exclusive Brethren's pamphlet campaigns in May 2005, although Brash denied any knowledge of this until August.
+It also documents that senior National Party figures, including Brash, knew of the Plymouth Brethren Christian Church's pamphlet campaigns in May 2005, although Brash denied any knowledge of this until August.
 The book showed that even Brash's admissions in August 2005 were inaccurate, making his resignation inevitable.

 The heart of the book is its descriptions of the National Party strategy discussions and the techniques the party advisers used to try to win the 2005 national elections.
 The thinking behind major speeches, media management, election advertising and election messages is shown in the participants' own words.
 Many of the party's previously anonymous major donors are identified and relations with them are documented.

 Response from Don Brash

 Brash responded to the book saying that it was a "shoddy work of fiction" and a "tissue of lies".
-In particular, he denied receiving a crucial e-mail on 25 May 2005 that spelt out Exclusive Brethren election plans and their co-operation with the National Party.
+In particular, he denied receiving a crucial e-mail on 25 May 2005 that spelt out the Plymouth Brethren Christian Church's election plans and their co-operation with the National Party.
 He said: "I have no record of receiving that email.
 It is either total fiction or it was sent to one of the three other email addresses which I don't personally receive."
 Brash stated that as he wasn't aware of the email he had not "knowingly misled" the public on the matter.
-However, Hager's book also detailed that, on the same day as the Exclusive Brethren's letter was sent, Brash had sent another email in which he discussed the possibility of other groups funding "parallel campaigns" that would benefit the National Party.
+However, Hager's book also detailed that, on the same day as the Plymouth Brethren Christian Church's letter was sent, Brash had sent another email in which he discussed the possibility of other groups funding "parallel campaigns" that would benefit the National Party.
 Brash wrote: "I guess the stuff which the Brethren is doing is one example".

 Brash wrote a response to the book in December 2006 that claimed to show "dozens of factual errors, some of no great significance but others of much greater importance".
 In particular, he identified "the allegation that taxpayers' money was used to pay for a pamphlet promoting a fair tax regime for the racing industry; it was not."
 It was, he wrote, an example of an error caused by "having access to only part of an internal discussion."
 In response Hager wrote that "out of a 350-page book, with nearly 1000 detailed references, Don Brash has found two minor inaccuracies.
 I am happy to take his word about both of them.
 But neither detracts from the book."
 Brash's insistence that the pamphlet had not been paid for with taxpayers funds ignored that it had been prepared by Parliamentary staff, which is also a breach of the parliamentary rules.